 But not being able to find a product like yours anywhere does not necessarily equal sales, nor should it always be viewed as a positive.

-Inventing a “yoga mat that never has to be cleaned because it wicks away moisture & sweat and naturally deodorizes and sanitizes itself” is a unique product that you “can’t find everywhere (or maybe even anywhere?)” and would likely be in high demand.
+Inventing a “yoga mat that never has to be cleaned because it wicks away moisture & sweat and naturally deodorizes and sanitizes itself” is a unique product you “can’t find everywhere (or maybe even anywhere?)” and would likely be in high demand.

-Creating necklace pendants out of Barbie parts may be unique but not likely in high demand.
+Creating necklace pendants out of Barbie parts may be unique but NOT likely in high demand.

 Think about what’s going to make your products or business different and if that element is important enough to consumers that they’ll choose you over a competitor.

 We feel good about purchases when it seems as though we’ve received more value than we paid for.
-If we feel we were tricked into buying something we don’t need/want, purchased something that falls apart once we get it home or spent more than we feel it’s worth, we won’t buy from the business again.
+If we feel we were tricked into buying something we don’t need/want, purchased something that falls apart once we get it home, or spent more than we feel it’s worth, we won’t buy from the business again.
 And repeat business is an essential part of sales and success.

 Value comes through in everything we do, so make sure it’s not just your products that are great, but everything that surrounds them as well.